Copyright © Oxbow Glen Golf Course

 *Tip: stay away from the front right of the green on your approach.

 10. An open dogleg left par 4.
-A low landing area accepts your drive, revealing an open approach to a green with fruit trees to the left, a large hill behind and our one and only sandtrap to the front left.
+A low landing area accepts your drive, revealing an open approach to a green with fruit trees to the left, a large hill behind.
+Don’t be tempted to drive the corner- there is fescue to the left.

-*Tip: a good drive over the trees to the left will cut the dogleg and leave you with a chip shot to the green.
+*Tip: draw your drive around the trees to the left - this will cut the dogleg and leave you with a chip shot to the green.

 *Tip: chipping from the front right of the green is key to a birdie here.